OctopusDeploy/People/Support.md

 - I confidently anticipate my customer's needs.
 I am effective at leading our customers to find their own solutions.
 - I can confidently step outside my comfort zone and adapt quickly to unfamiliar areas of Octopus.
 - I am proficient at qualifying support tickets into the RUF and KUE categories.
-- I write clear, well researched issues that assist provide the Engineering team with clear customer impact and assist in root cause analysis.
+- I write clear, well-researched issues that assist provide the Engineering team with clear customer impact and assist in root cause analysis.
 - I know how to make pragmatic decisions in order to provide the best outcomes for our customers.
 - I am excellent at prioritising my workload.
 - I am quick to recognise when I need help, and I know how to do this in an effective and timely manner.